biobakery/humann/doc/UserManual.md

 ### Core diversity analysis with QIIME ###

 HUMAnN2 output files can be provided to [QIIME](http://qiime.org/) as input to run core diversity analysis.
+For information on the QIIME software, please see the [project website](http://qiime.org/).
+For questions about QIIME, please contact the [QIIME user group](https://groups.google.com/forum/#!forum/qiime-forum).
+The instructions that follow are for QIIME version 1.9.1.

 To run this analysis, run the following steps:

 1. Run HUMAnN2 on each of the samples (replacing $OUTPUT_DIR with the full path to the folder to write the output)
     * For each $SAMPLE.fastq in the set of all samples